edwardtanoto/edwardtanoto.github.io/README.md

 ### Problem Solving Skills

 One thing I learn from programming is, you spent 10% of your time to code, and 90% to figure what is wrong with your code.
 Good news is, most programmers are already used to this situation, we learn.
-We are used to solving problems by splitting it into small pieces, figure out what is wrong, and solve it.
-For CS students, its basically merge sort algorithm.
+We are used to solving problems by splitting it into small pieces, figuring out what is wrong, and then solve it carefully.

 ### Leadership skills